 Savvy founders understand that acing the startup funding process comes down to planning ahead, and then planning ahead some more.
 Every entrepreneur is busy.
 Taking the time to educate yourself around common fundraising mistakes, however, can ensure you leave your fundraising round with excitement for the future, rather than regret.

 Related Content: The Top 7 Lies That Founders Tell Themselves

 Investing in the right advice, and the right tools, is key.
-We founded Shoobx on the realization that the venture capital fundraising process for entrepreneurs is broken.
 Here, we’ve outlined six tips to help startup founders “unbreak” their startup fundraising process:

 1. Find the right support crew

 It might be your first rodeo: but your investors have likely been through many deals before.
 To prepare for pitch meetings, surround yourself with the right mentors and advisors so you’re getting the advice and know-how you need to succeed.
 Tap your “coaching staff” of mentors, former colleagues, and peers to help you prepare and provide feedback.

 Ideally, find an entrepreneur friend who’s been through the process before.
 They’ll have insights on potential pitfalls, software they use, and law firm contacts that might be able to help.